MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/begintrans-committrans-and-rollbacktrans-methods-ado.md

 > [!NOTE]
-> <P>Not all providers support transactions.
-Verify that the provider-defined property "<STRONG>Transaction DDL</STRONG>" appears in the <STRONG>Connection</STRONG> object's <A href="properties-collection-ado.md">Properties</A> collection, indicating that the provider supports transactions.
-If the provider does not support transactions, calling one of these methods will return an error.</P>
+> Not all providers support transactions.
+Verify that the provider-defined property "**Transaction DDL**" appears in the **Connection** object's [Properties](properties-collection-ado.md) collection, indicating that the provider supports transactions.
+If the provider does not support transactions, calling one of these methods will return an error.

 After you call the **BeginTrans** method, the provider will no longer instantaneously commit changes you make until you call **CommitTrans** or **RollbackTrans** to end the transaction.